mrshll/mmx/data/Projects/mmx.md

 I've historically defaulted to the technology du jour to build and rebuild my personal and company webpages.
 It's worked fine - there have been moments of fantastic efficiency, and others of abysmal reverse engineering of an errant configuration or plugin.

-In the spirit of [[Low tech]], and heavily inspired by others on the [webring](https://webring.xxiivv.com/), I sought out to simplify my dependencies, build something myself, and learn some new technologies in the process.
+In the spirit of "low tech", and heavily inspired by others on the [webring](https://webring.xxiivv.com/), I sought out to simplify my dependencies, build something myself, and learn some new technologies in the process.

 To start, I mapped out my hoped-for characteristics of the end result.
 I landed on: